fabrimafe/DSBtimecourse/README.md

 Rates are referred to with the following nomenclature, with names in brackets corresponding to the terminology used in Ben Tov et al.,2023:
 - k11 (K<sub>cut</sub>): cutting rate from intact to precise DSBs (or any DSBs if no difference is made between precise DSBs and processed DSBs, i.e. 3 state model);
-- k12: cutting rate from intact to processed DSBs;
+- k12: cutting rate from intact to processed DSBs; this parameter is not used in Ben Tov*, Mafessoni* et al.,2023, but can be implemented if researchers are concerned about off-site CRISPR/Cas9 cutting;
 - rr12 (K<sub>processing</sub>): processing rate from precise DSBs to processed DSBs;
 - r11 (P<sub>direct</sub>): repair from precise DSBs to intact molecules (or from any DSBs if no difference is made between precise DSBs and processed DSBs, i.e. 3 state model), i.e. *precise repair* or *precise repair from precise DSBs*;
 - r12 (E<sub>direct</sub>): repair from precise DSBs to indels, i.e. *repair-error from precised DSBs*;